Baburam Maharaj (Swami Premananda): Relationship with Sarada Devi

 Premananda had free access to the Holy Mother of the Ramakrishna Order, Sarada Devi.
 She was very fond of him, and he was very devoted to her.
 He once said that those who differentiated between her and the Master would never make any spiritual progress; she and the Master were like the two sides of the same coin.
 In the course of a discussion at Belur Math, he said to the devotees: "We have seen that she had a much greater capacity than the Master.
 She was the embodiment of power, and how well she controlled it!
 Ramakrishna could not do so, though he tried."

 Legacy and death

 During his later sojourn in several parts of Bengal, especially in East Bengal, he inspired the youth to be useful to the society by voluntary service.
-Though a man of high spiritual attainments, he was wont to hiding them and very reticent in giving expression to them.
-He was universally admired by young and old devotees for his love, kindness and tenderness towards all and sundry.
+Though a man of high spiritual attainments, he was wont to hiding them and reticent in giving expression to them.
+He was admired by young and old devotees for his love, kindness and tenderness towards all and sundry.

-The long and arduous trips took a toll on his health and he fell victim to Kala azar, a deadly fever.
+The long trips took a toll on his health and he fell victim to Kala azar, a deadly fever.
 He also suffered from influenza and died on 30 July 1918.